ItsDrike/itsdrike.com/content/posts/removing-list-duplicates.md

 In most of the cases, the first approach will work just fine (the simple case where our list only have hashable objects).

-If however if we do need to deal with unhashables, we can either use direct memory ids and ensure that our objects are exactly the same, or we can use some hashable counterpart to our unhashable object that could represent it.
+If however if we do need to deal with unhashables, we can either use `==` comparisons, or even direct memory ids and ensure that our objects are exactly the same, or we can use some hashable counterpart to our unhashable object that could represent it.
 We could also construct a universal hash function with serialization of our object, or a specific one if we know which classes will be used there.

 Even though we do have ways to deal with unhashables, if you're in control of the classes, and they aren't supposed to be mutable, always make sure to add a `__hash__` method to them, so that duplicates can be easily removed in `O(n)`